 Martini™ is Toro Cloud’s API-centric Integration Platform as a Service (iPaaS) for digital transformation, and it leverages your legacy systems through the use of APIs.

 Martini™ includes everything you need to consume, publish and manage APIs, integrate cloud-based and on-premise applications, manage data, automate business processes, log transactions, and create reports.

 With endpoints available out of the box for the most common protocols and transports, you'll be building sophisticated integrations between your legacy systems, databases, and cloud-based applications faster than you ever thought possible.

 We can say that legacy systems are here to stay.
-However, instead of considering their longevity, we must consider modernization strategies by leveraging APIs as well.
-Adopting the legacy approach and building out an application network with it will not only enable significant benefits to organizations but also solve the immediate challenge of integration.
+However, instead of considering their longevity, we must consider modernisation strategies by leveraging APIs as well.
+Adopting the legacy approach and building out an application network with it will not only enable significant benefits to organisations but also solve the immediate challenge of integration.

-With data integration and modernizing legacy systems, organizations have a real opportunity to add value to customers and create new revenue streams using APIs.
+With data integration and modernising legacy systems, organisations have a real opportunity to add value to customers and create new revenue streams using APIs.
 This will enable third-party providers to access their products and services.
-This way, organizations can achieve a balance between strategic needs and operational demands to compete and grow.
+This way, organisations can achieve a balance between strategic needs and operational demands to compete and grow.
 Adopting an API strategy can extend the life of legacy systems and support digital transformation requirements.

-With an API-led approach for legacy modernization, organizations can adapt to changes while offering new services, products, and experiences to customers in a short time.
+With an API-led approach for legacy modernisation, organisations can adapt to changes while offering new services, products, and experiences to customers in a short time.